Torin Smith

-Torin Nathaniel Smith (September 30, 1961 - October 29, 2021) was a former professional American football player.
+Torin Nathaniel Smith (September 30, 1961 – October 29, 2021) was a professional American football player.
+He played one season in the National Football League.
+He later became a mentor, sports coach, and schoolteacher.

 Smith attended Mesa Community College and he graduated from Hampton (Institute) University.
 Smith made his professional debut in the NFL in 1987 with the New York Giants.
 He played for the New York Giants for his entire 1-year career.